e4rdx/e4rdx.github.io/_projects/snote.md

 * English
 * German

+## The .snote fileformat
+... is same as .zip!
+It's just a renamed zip archive.
+It contains a file with all the notes and a compressed attachments folder.
+All attachments like images are in there, with a unique name.
+In the note file are all the notes, serialized with JSON.
+Every note has name and type key.
+But the different types have some special keys only for the type, for example the checklist has the entrys key that stores all the entrys in a JSON array.

 ## Background
 I started this project to have an app my voice assistant can interact with.
 It's also my first Android Studio project.
 I have already made some apps for Android with App-Inventor.
 So far, this is my biggest project, I've never produced that much code!
 I started this project with Java, but the I decided to learn Kotlin.
 Now I always make use of Kotlin for new classes and activities.